Aadhi-N/adistodo-cli/README.md

 $ adistodo delete 1
 ```

+### Features

+* No external libraries, just pure Javascript

+### Future Improvements

+* Add interactive command-line interface for alternative, visual experience using a library like Commander.js or Inquirer.js
+* Change database format to be more structured

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details